jonrandy/turboprop/README.md

-# Picko - Use Arrays as Property Accessors
+# Multiprop - Use Arrays as Property Accessors